John-wallace89/Barbell_Planner/README.md

 * User Story 1 - As a user, I land on the dashboard and it is clear what the site is and it's purpose:
 There is a clear page title under a clear navigation bar providing different navigation options at this stage on the site.
-This is followed clear instructions prompting the user to either register or login to progress.
+This is followed by clear instructions prompting the user to either register or login to progress.
 * User Story 2  - As a user, I can easily navigate through the dashboard:
 The Nav bar is clearly presented at the top of the screen, and the menu collapses into a burger menu on smaller screen sizes to improve usability and appearance.
-* User Story 3 - As a user, there is a clear call to action to login/Register:
+* User Story 3 - As a user, there is a clear call to action to login/register:
 Options to either register or login are provided on a carousel to direct each user to their chosen page.
 ![Dashboard screenshot](static/images/screenshots/logged_out_dashboard.JPG)
 ![Dashboard screenshot mob](static/images/screenshots/logged_out_dashboard_mob.JPG)